 3. Preparing for winter.
 This past winter has been terrible for me because of our outdated heating methods that saw me carry wood daily up two sets of chairs, splice wood and generally be miserable.
 We’ve agreed that we’re not going to spend the next winter at home and most likely we’re going to rent for the winter.

 Plus, we want to can a lot of food to save some extra money and eat a bit healthier throughout the winter, which was something we wouldn’t have been able to do if we went to Malta.

 In the end, despite my greatest desire to live in a different country for a little while, I had to admit that it’s not possible this year.
 I really hope to make it happen early next year, during the spring, when rent prices will go down.
 It has to be done!

-Until then, I’m staying in Romania and I will keep writing – hopefully more often – about our beautiful country.
-And the good news is that we’re still getting a 10 nights Romanian holiday at Hotel Dana, the one that I had initially chosen as our destination, so it’s not all lost!
+Until then, I’m staying in Romania and I will keep writing – hopefully more often – about this beautiful country.
+And the good news is that we’re still getting a 10 nights vacation in Romania at Hotel Dana, the one that I had initially chosen as our destination, so it’s not all lost!

 - What Is the Minimum and Average Salary in Romania in 2023?
 [Updated] - September 18, 2023

 - Where in Romania Is Transylvania?
 (And Dracula’s Castle) - September 14, 2023

 - Bucharest Old Town: Things to Do & See (Plus Best Restaurants & Pubs) - September 12, 2023